AishwaryaBaisane/weather_app/README.md

 📍 Geolocation Support: Automatically fetch weather information for your current location.

+## Package:-

+provider: A state management solution for managing application state.

+http: A package for making HTTP requests to fetch weather data from the API.

+shared_preferences: A package for storing and retrieving user preferences and favorite locations locally.

+## ScreenShort:

 <p>
   <img src="" height = 20% width 25%>
   <img src="https://github.com/user-attachments/assets/9a88fe30-e310-4789-82ad-8ad4397d9b26" height = 20% width =25%>